AbsaOSS/cobrix/README.md

 +----------+----------+--------------------+--------------------+
 ```

-As you can see Cobrix loaded *all* redefines for *every* record.
-Each record contains data from all of the segments.
-But only
-one redefine is valid for every segment.
-So we need to split the data set into 2 datasets or tables.
-The distinguisher is
-the 'SEGMENT_ID' field.
-All company details will go into one data sets (segment id = 'C' [company]) while contacts will go in
-the second data set (segment id = 'P' [person]).
-While doing the split we can also collapse the groups so the table won't
-contain nested structures.
+As you can see, Cobrix loaded *all* redefines for *every* record.
+Each record contains data from all segments, but only one redefine is valid per segment.
+Therefore, we need to split the dataset into two datasets or tables.
+The distinguisher is the 'SEGMENT_ID' field.
+All company details will go into one dataset (segment ID = 'C' [company]), while contacts will go into the second dataset (segment ID = 'P' [person]).
+While doing the split, we can also collapse the groups so the table won't contain nested structures.
 This can be helpful to simplify the analysis of the data.

-While doing it you might notice that the taxpayer number field is actually a redefine.
-Depending on the 'TAXPAYER_TYPE'
-either 'TAXPAYER_NUM' or 'TAXPAYER_STR' is used.
+While doing so, you might notice that the taxpayer number field is actually a redefine.
+Depending on the 'TAXPAYER_TYPE', either 'TAXPAYER_NUM' or 'TAXPAYER_STR' is used.
 We can resolve this in our Spark app as well.

 ### <a id="autoims"/>Automatic reconstruction of hierarchical record structure
-Starting from `spark-cobol` version `1.1.0` hierarchical structure of multisegment records can be restored automatically.
-In order to do this you
-need to provide:
+Starting from `spark-cobol` version `1.1.0`, the hierarchical structure of multisegment records can be restored automatically.
+To do this, you need to provide:
 - A segment ID field that will be used to distinguish segment types.
-- A segmentId to redefine fields mapping that will be used to map each segment to a redefine field.
+- A segment ID to redefine fields mapping that will be used to map each segment to a redefine field.
 - A parent-child relationship between segments identified by segment redefine fields.

-When all of the above is specified Cobrix can reconstruct hierarchical nature of records by making child segments nested
-arrays of parent segments.
-Arbitrary levels of hierarchy and arbitrary number of segments is supported.
+When all of the above is specified, Cobrix can reconstruct the hierarchical nature of records by making child segments nested arrays of parent segments.
+Arbitrary levels of hierarchy and an arbitrary number of segments are supported.

 ```scala
 val df = spark